Athaodam/Adventures-with-Ayahuasca/README.md

         url="https://www.biodiversitylibrary.org/pageimage/47391371"
-        label="Excerpt of Spruce's translation and summary of Villavicencio's description of ayahuasca consumption and rituals (ca. 1854)" description="This page can be found in Spruce's Notes of a Botanist...,chapter 25, vol 2." attribution="Courtesy of Biodiversity Heritage Library"
+        label="Excerpt of Spruce's translation and summary of Villavicencio's description of ayahuasca consumption and rituals (ca. 1854)" description="This page can be found in Spruce's Notes of a Botanist...,chapter 25, vol 2." attribution="Courtesy of the Smithsonian Libraries via Biodiversity Heritage Library" license="Public Domain"
-        license="Public Domain"
         ref="2">

 <param ve-image
        url="https://ids.lib.harvard.edu/ids/iiif/445472673/full/full/0/default.jpg"
-       label="Villavicencio's personal account of ayahuasca consumption published in Geografía de la República del Ecuador, 1858" description="This is the original text in Spanish that Spruce used to expand his essat on caapi and ayahuasca.
+       label="Villavicencio's personal account of ayahuasca consumption published in Geografía de la República del Ecuador, 1858" description="This is the original text in Spanish that Spruce used to expand his essay on caapi and ayahuasca.
 This excerpt includes an ethnobotanical note on guayusa which was omitted in Spruce's essay." attribution="Courtesy of Dumbarton Oaks Research Library, call number: RARE F3714.V54 1858" license="Public Domain"
        ref="3">